AdobeDocs/analytics-platform.en/help/content-analytics/config/configuration.md

 To configure Content Analytics for your organization, you use the Content Analytics [guided configuration](guided.md).
 The configuration wizard guides you through all steps required to setup the prerequisites for an automatic configuration of Content Analytics.

+After a successful implementation you can make some changes using the guided configuration wizard.
+However, [manual changes](manual.md) might be required on top of that.

 ## Prerequisites

 Before you configure Content Analytics, ensure you the following prerequisites are met: